Flexible parametric survival analysis: An introduction to concepts, methods & software

 What to expect

 The course instructor has formal training in statistics and biostatistics, and experience in both developing statistical methods and applied clinical research.
-Each session will consist of a mix of statistical concepts and applied examples, with emphasis on interpretation and practical aspects (such as computing).
+The course will consist of a mix of statistical concepts and applied examples, with emphasis on interpretation and practical aspects (such as computing).
 Course material, including lecture slides, tutorial exercises and solutions, and additional references for further reading will be provided.

 Computing

-The primary software for the course will be Stata version 17 or higher.
+The primary software for the course will be Stata (version 17 or higher), but full R solutions to all practical exercises will also be provided.

 Who should attend